-Forfeiture of Personal Property and Real Estate (21 U.S.C. § 853) Any person convicted of a federal drug offense punishable by more than one year in prison shall forfeit to the United States any personal or real property related to the violation.
+Forfeiture of Personal Property and Real Estate (21

+U.S.C. § 853) Any person convicted of a federal drug offense punishable by more than one year in prison shall forfeit to the United States any personal or real property related to the violation.
 A warrant of seizure may be issued and property seized at the time an individual is arrested on charges that may result in forfeiture.

-Federal Drug Trafficking Penalties (21 U.S.C. § 841) Penalties for federal drug trafficking convictions vary according to the type and quantity of the controlled substance involved in the transaction.
+Federal Drug Trafficking Penalties (21 U.S.C. § 841)

+Penalties for federal drug trafficking convictions vary according to the type and quantity of the controlled substance involved in the transaction.
 Penalties for subsequent convictions are more severe.
+Federallydefined schedules of controlled substances are published at 21 U.S.C.
+812.

-In the case of a controlled substance in schedule I or schedule II, GHB, or flunitrazepam, a person shall be sentenced to a term of imprisonment of not more than 20 years.
+In the case of a controlled substance in schedule I or schedule II, GHB (or, "liquid ecstasy"), or flunitrazepam (or, "rohypnol"), a person shall be sentenced to a term of imprisonment of not more than 20 years.
 If death or serious bodily injury results from the use of a controlled substance which has been illegally distributed, the person convicted on federal charges of distributing the substance faces the possibility of a life sentence and fines ranging up to \$10 million.